 Treble hooks are comprised of three hooks in one aligned along the shank.
 These fish hooks are used for lures and provide excellent coverage boosting the hook up rate in most cases.
 Crankbaits, jerk baits, spinners and many other types of lure are fitted with treble hooks.

 While a treble hook is likely to lead to more hook ups in certain circumstances, be aware they are made of thinner wire that can be straightened more easily than a single fish hook, which is sometimes a better alternative.

-A treble hook also causes more damage to the fish’s mouth, particularly when fishing large lures, and in some regions for some species you aren’t permitted to use a treble hook on your lures.
+A treble hook also causes more damage to the fish’s mouth, particularly when fishing large lures, and in some regions for some species you aren’t permitted under regulations to use a treble hook on your lures.

 Circle hooks are used for holding bait when fishing for species that tend to nibble at the bait or are hard to hook.
 The way the circle hook is structured means fish will often hook themselves without the angler having to strike.
 These types of fishing hooks are also less likely to be swallowed by fish aiding the release of undersized fish or fish that you don’t want to keep for various reasons.
-Circle hooks are a very popular choice for finicking species of fish.
+Circle hooks are a very popular choice for finicky species of fish.